-Latina/Latino Studies Department Retention, Tenure, and Promotion Guidelines

-Approved by the Provost on May 13, 2019 and effective Fall 2019
+Latina/Latino Studies Department Retention, Tenure, and Promotion Guidelines Revised and submitted for approval by LTNS Department, September 10th, 2024 Approved by Faculty Affairs, effective Fall 2024

 All faculty should follow the retention, tenure, and promotion guidelines as required by University Policy on Retention and Tenure and outlined in the SFSU Faculty Manual.
 Faculty should prepare their WPAF accordingly and under the direction of the Department's RTP Committee.
 Our department's expectations for tenure and promotion to Associate and Full Professor coincide with university expectations and the guidelines below provide only further elaboration for evaluation for tenure and promotion in Latina/Latino Studies.